 Jennifer's Going Through the Motions

-What this all boils down to is that as of writing "Garage Sale Mystery: The Wedding Dress" feels like it is only going through the motions.
-For some that won't be an issue but for me it just felt like all those involved in "Garage Sale Mystery: The Wedding Dress" were just going through the motions.
+What this all boils down to is that "Garage Sale Mystery: The Wedding Dress" feels like it is only going through the motions.
+For some that won't be an issue but for me it just felt like this needed some new ideas rather than more of what we had in the previous three movies.